thousandbrainsproject/monty_lab/monty_meets_world/README.md

 To run the App, open the project in this folder in xCode and run it on your device.
 The app is currently not in the App store.

+Note: You will have to log in with your Apple account, set the DEVELOPMENT_TEAM parameter to your account, and connect your device to XCode if you haven't done this already.

 saveImage, uploadRGBData and uploadDepthData were added by us to the original project from the Apple Developer website https://developer.apple.com/documentation/avfoundation/additional_data_capture/streaming_depth_data_from_the_truedepth_camera